joshuafhiggins/joshuafhiggins.github.io/content/post/realm-accouncement/index.md

 ## Plans for the Future

-The current demo is a very rough prototype and plan to redesign the protocol as well as the client in the future.
-Future posts will detail how each application was designed and my plans on how to remake them.
+The current demo is a very rough prototype and I plan to redesign the protocol as well as the client in the future.
+Watch out for future posts that will detail how each application was designed and my plans on how to remake them.